The high school application process can be exciting, daunting,

 There is no better way to get a feel for College Prep than walking the

-grounds, observing classes, and talking to students and faculty
+campus, observing classes, and talking to students and faculty

 encourage all interested students to come for a half-day visit to